The history of Rochebonne

 Charles’ part of the house was briefly occupied by the Germans during WWII.
 However, that part of the house was barely used either, serving only as a kind of eccentric holiday house for a few weeks in the summer.
 Slowly and inexorably fading and crumbling it remained largely empty till 1979 when, unwilling and unable to pay for its upkeep, the Roye family put it on the market.
 It remained for sale for 19 years !!

 The renovation of the cottages at the Domaine de Rochebonne started several years later.
-Now forming eight cottages, these were mostly derelict old barns, though the caretaker’s cottage has not changed much.
-These extensive old buildings help to date the property as vast quantities of easily-dated farm implements and associated items turned up.
+Now forming eight cottages, these were mostly derelict old barns.
+These extensive old buildings help to date the property because vast quantities of easily-dated farm implements and associated items turned up.
 The oldest section, the remains of a cottage with mullioned window, pre-dates Jean d’Arquesson, and goes back to about 1560.
 The owners have achieved a remarkable feat in combining practical modern elements with the ancient features.
-The cottages of Rochebonne, old as they are, may by some be considered to be a little on the dark side, yet this very enigmatic look is precisely what makes them so ideal.
 Now used for holiday lettings they are among the most sought-after in the area.

 translated by Catherine Broughton.